teereks/telegraf-installer/accessory-configs/telegraf/liquorice/README.md

 # Description

 This is the description for this configuration.
-This description briefly explains what plugins are used and how they the metrics are routed/filtered to output-plugins.
+This description briefly explains what plugins are used and how the received metrics are routed/filtered to the output-plugins.

 ## Plugins included